semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 }
 {% endhighlight %}

 As you might guess, `"dynamic": false` turns the type guessing off.
-On the other hand, `"properties": { ... }` contains your mapping.
+On the other hand, `"properties": { ... }` contains your mapping (we will see it later).

 Mapping could be either really simple, or really complex.
 Elasticsearch allows you to precisely define the format of each fields, and the way it will be handled by Apache Lucene.
 To read more about the available options of each field type, you can take a look here : [https://www.elastic.co/guide/en/elasticsearch/reference/1.6/mapping-core-types.html](https://www.elastic.co/guide/en/elasticsearch/reference/1.6/mapping-core-types.html).